Garden offers now on

 Wood stain and dye

-Offering great coverage and long-lasting durability, wood stains help to enhance the natural wood grain for a hardwearing and scuff resistant finish.
-Choose from a variety of colours including those with a wax enriched formula for enhanced water repellence and a non-slip finish, which is ideal for decking.
+Offering great coverage and long-lasting durability, wood stains help to enhance the natural wood grain for a hardwearing and scuff-resistant finish.
+You can choose from a variety of colours.

-Resistant to cracking, blistering and peeling, wood stain saturates the surface, while wood dye penetrates deep into the timber for a rich depth of colour.
-Re-coat every two to three years depending on the wear or find brands with guaranteed long-life protection.
+We recommend those with a wax-enriched formula for enhanced water repellence and a non-slip finish, which is ideal for decking.
+Resistant to cracking, blistering, and peeling, wood stain saturates the surface.
+And wood dye penetrates deep into the timber for a rich depth of colour.
+Depending on the wear, you'll need to re-coat every two to three years.

 Painting_fence.jpeg